Teaching Guides

 • GCSE study guide material from the UK, with an introduction to the play, background to the action, discussion of Joe Keller as a representative type, outline of events before the play, and notes on the structure, characters, good quotes to consider, Chris’s relationship with his father, and a guide to writing about the play.

-• Stateside you could get some ideas by looking at the Shmoop website–written in a catchy style that will appeal to reluctant students.
+• Shmoop is a useful site to get a sense of some basic literary aspects of the play, but you have to create an account to access: written in a catchy style that will appeal to reluctant students.
 They have good introductory notes on themes, characters, setting, symbol, quotes etc.; all related without any technical jargon and with an eye to drawing in those non-english majors–also some good study question suggestions and links to other resources–worth a peek.

 • Eight powerpoint lessons for sale (4 pounds 50 pence) through tes.com.
 They apparently examine the play through the lenses of Aristotelian tragedy, Goffman’s “Face Theory,” and narrative structure, as well as symbolism, characterization, theme, allusions, et cetera.
 Designed for a three week unit at the British AS level, with quizzes after every act and a mock exam at the end of the unit.
 Some information and inspiration from the 2019 National Theatre production is included.